STA521-S17/github_classroom_tools/README.md

   based on backgound to help with team creation.
 Use this to assign a Team number for each student.
 Add a column for Team to Accounts.csv

 * create_teams.R:  Run script to create and add Teams to github.
+Do not add on github!

  `Rscript create_teams.R Accounts.csv  STA521-S17 Team`